bezier-fi/docs/index.md

 ---

 # Documentation
-Hello every to the Bezier Documentation
+Hello everyone to the Bezier Documentation